lvlcfm/christopherfm.github.io/posts/redesign-as-reflection.md

 I quickly sketch the _parti_ before I sleep.
 I wake up the next day and a Figma prototype is born.

-The _parti_ orchestratres and generates the designs and decisions in real time.
+The _parti_ orchestrates and generates the designs and decisions in real time.
 It's a manifestation of the deep self-reflection I've done.

 I begin an inner mologue — I ask myself how should I communicate my work experience?
 A screen play!
 But how will vistors navigate to those screenplays?
 Well, what if each screenplay had it's own movie poster as a way to establish wayfinding for the screen play content itself?
 What about the projects I've worked on?
 Since those are projects that everyone can see, let's do movie tickets based off of an old AMC movie ticket.